 Earlier in 2021, MSC Cruises announced that they are taking this concept of Yacht Club one step further and building a luxury brand.

 This whole new class of suite-only ships will be named Explore Journeys.
-Look out for more information on these new ships, the first of which is due in 2023.
+Look out for more information on these new ships.

 MSC Cruises’ fleet of ships